MarkGhebrial/mailroom/README.md

    - Actions such as message deletion do not do anything, but user authentication with a simple password works.
    - Doesn't currently work with TLS or STARTTLS.
    - **Very** minimal; missing a lot of features
+   - TODO: Change implementation to use Strings instead of Bytes.
 - The configuration file
-   - Parsed with serde, then stored in a global static variable
+   - Parsed with serde, then stored in a global static variable.
 - Logging with Log4rs
+   - TODO: maybe switch to a simpler framework?
+Log4rs is very powerful but quite complex.

 ## What I'm working on:
 - SMTP support